BeardedFish/ini-rw/README.md

 ![Banner](images/Banner.png "ini-rw: A .ini reader/writer library programmed in C++11.")

- ⚠ This project is currently work in progress.

 ## Current Features
 * Ability to open `.ini` files for either:
     * Reading